How it worksPricing

 Weaknesses

 Basic Algorithm.
-The spaced repetition implementation is not as sophisticated as SM-2 in StudyPDF or Anki.
+The spaced repetition implementation is not as sophisticated as Anki's SM-2.

 Limited AI Capabilities.
-While Knowt has some AI features, it cannot process PDFs, Word documents, or YouTube videos to generate flashcards the way StudyPDF can.
+While Knowt has some AI features, it cannot process your own PDFs, photos, websites, or YouTube videos and return cited flashcards the way StudyPDF can.

 No Advanced Study Tools.
 No mind maps, no structured quizzes beyond basic test mode, no AI study assistant.